yasinsulhan/USART-REGISTER/README.md

 •Program the M bit in USART_CR1 to define the word length. `USART3->CR1 |= 1 << 12`

 •Select the desired baud rate using the USART_BRR register. `USART3->BRR = 0x1112` Desired baud rate is 9600.
-[The link shows that how to calculate baud rate.](https://fastbitlab.com/stm32-usart-lecture-9-usart-baud-rate-calculation-part-2/)
+The calculation of baud rate is shown in [[3]](https://fastbitlab.com/stm32-usart-lecture-9-usart-baud-rate-calculation-part-2/)

 •Set the TE bit in USART_CR1 to send an idle frame as first transmission. `USART3->CR1 |= 1 << 3`